otokarev/egrul-testtask/README.md

 ### User-stories
 #### Import data
-1. Application starts with archives files destination directory
+1. Application starts with ZIP-files destination directory
 1. Application read the directory and decide what zips are not loaded yet (new)
 1. Application for each new zip-file:
    1. Unzip it